Maksim-Inozemtsev/frontend-project-46/README.md

 It compares two configuration files and shows a difference.

-https://asciinema.org/a/XJED3AdYMhnCMDXYe4Sybl0La - demonstration of the comparison of two nested .json files.
+https://asciinema.org/a/XJED3AdYMhnCMDXYe4Sybl0La - demonstration of the comparison of two nested .json files ('stylish' format).

-https://asciinema.org/a/2xpSWycO7AZMdft86c63rMOKN - demonstration of the comparison of two nested .yml (.yaml) files.
+https://asciinema.org/a/2xpSWycO7AZMdft86c63rMOKN - demonstration of the comparison of two nested .yml (.yaml) files ('stylish' format).

 https://asciinema.org/a/viYGfkVPawhopSnCrL5RDHeei - demonstration of the comparison in 'plane' format.

+https://asciinema.org/a/7eMNgkQn0ByFhFo9crrUtcMQG - demonstration of comparison in 'json' format.